stanleybak/quantized_nn_backreach/README.md

 test if things looks like they're working python3 backreach.py (ctrl + c to kill)

-For an persistent process that will keep running when ssh closes, use:
+For an persistent process that will keep running when ssh closes, and then shuts down the connection use:
 ~> stdbuf -oL python3 backreach.py >& stdout.txt &

+if you also want to shut down the machine when things are done, try this one instead (untested, not sure if it actually stops it:
+~> (stdbuf -oL python3 backreach.py >& stdout.txt && sudo halt) &

 (stdbuf -oL disables unnecessary buffering when redirecting stdout, stdout and stderr will be sent to the file my_stdout.txt and the '&' starts the process in the backround)